Azure/Vision-AI-DevKit-Pages/docs/_docs/011-HOL_Using_the_VisionSample.md

     az group create --name AiDevKitResources --location westus2
     ```

-- Create a free IoT Hub:
+- Create a free F1 IoT Hub (Note: replace {myIoTHub} with a unique name):

     ```cmd
-    az iot hub create --resource-group AiDevKitResources --name myIoTHub --sku F1
+    az iot hub create --resource-group AiDevKitResources --name {myIoTHub} --sku F1
     ```

-[!NOTE] If your free hub is already in use
+[!NOTE] If your receive an error because there is already a free hub in use on your subscription, change the SKU to S1.
+You may also see an error that the IoT Hub name is not available.
+IoT Hub names must be globally unique.
+Please try another name.

 - Register your Vision AI DevKit in IoT Hub.

     ```cmd
-    az iot hub device-identity create --hub-name myIoTHub --device-id myAiDevKitDevice --edge-enabled
+    az iot hub device-identity create --hub-name {myIoTHub} --device-id myAiDevKitDevice --edge-enabled
     ```

-Copy the connection string given back after this last command.
-You will use this string in the next step.
+- Retrieve the connection string for your device, which links your physical device with its identity in IoT Hub.
+Copy the the `connectionString` value.
+You will use this value when setting up your DevKit hardware.

 ### Connect your Vision AI DevKit